TWMJFinal

 Day 229

-Today, we walked the drab and dusty streets of Jerusalem to the Temple of the invisible God.
 It was smaller than our imaginations, not as beautiful as we expected.
-The building fit the obstructive nature of their leaders perfectly.
+The building perfectly fit the obstructive nature of the Jewish leaders.

 The Pharisees’ sharp silence drove us from the inner courts, their undertones of disbelief loud as a shout.
-They saw our robes, our astronomical tools, and our knowledge of the heavens and dismissed us as mere star-worshippers.
-They believed their King, their Messiah and Redeemer, would be born on their timeframe and place.
+They saw our robes, our astronomical tools, and our knowledge of the heavens and hopelessly dismissed us as mere star-worshippers.
+They believed their King, their Messiah and Redeemer, would be born in their timeframe and place.
 What did we – foreigners guided by a star – know of such things?

 To the palace?
-It was already late in the evening . . .
+It was already late in the evening.
 We exchanged glances, then decided: a dynasty should perhaps be linked to the palace, after all.

 Day 230

-'I have already compelled the scholars to name the place', he claimed, leaning close.
-'The ancient prophets point to Bethlehem.
+Finally, with a patronising laugh he released it: ‘I have already compelled the scholars to name the place.
+The ancient prophets point to Bethlehem.
 I am authorising you to go there.
-Find the royal offspring for me and then return here with word of his exact whereabouts.
-So that I and my entire entourage may come and worship him.'
+Find the royal offspring for me and then return with word of His whereabouts . . . so that I and my entire entourage may come and worship Him.’

 Day 230, in the evening

 We left through the city gates as the day light retired.
-The Star we had seen when it rose went ahead of us towards the town of Bethlehem.
+The star we had seen when it rose went ahead of us towards the town of Bethlehem.
+What a joy!
 By now it’s all clear – the light that had been a diagram in my studies was now a living lodestar; not a mere phenomenon to be parked in tables but prophecy unfolding under the patient hand of heaven.
-The cosmic order I’ve known all my life is gone . . .
-A new order is in the making: 'A star shall come out of Jacob, and a sceptre shall rise out of Israel.'
+The cosmic order I’ve known all my life is gone.
+A new order is in the making:

 I know these words by heart now.
-And I feel the profound weight of the ancient prophetic texts being fulfilled right under our eyes.
+And I feel the profound weight of the ancient prophetic texts being fulfilled right under our eyes . . .

-‘Is the newborn King here?’, Balthazar pushed it.
+‘Is the newborn King here?’
+Balthazar pushed it.
 The innkeeper pointed us in the direction of a small outhouse that appeared to be converted into a makeshift shelter.

 We were not to step on palace marble.
 We were to stoop.

-Day 230, by night
+Day 230, at night

 Inside, the scene unspooled into a quiet, astonishing intimacy – a humble man, the father, guarded his family; a young woman, the mother, cradling a small child in her lap.
 The infant’s face held a depth, a stillness, that instantly arrested us.
-'For unto us a child is born', Gaspar whispered, trembling.
-'Unto us a son is given', echoed the father, introducing himself as Joseph.
-I stepped forward, completing the ancient oracle 'and the government will be on his shoulders.
-And He will be called, Wonderful, Counselor, the Mighty God, Everlasting Father, Prince of Peace’.'

-Gaspar retrieved the gold: twelve shining pieces pressed into a purple pouch embroidered with a star.
-Presenting it to Joseph he dedicated it: 'For the Star of Jacob!'
-Balthazar followed, lifting frankincense that smelled of distant temples, a luxury of Persia meant for divinity.
+An atmosphere of holiness, purity, and goodness saturated the humble space.
+The moment demanded an act of worship: Gaspar retrieved the gold – twelve shining pieces pressed into a purple pouch embroidered with a star.
+Presenting it to Joseph, he dedicated it: ‘For the Star of Jacob!’
+Balthazar followed, lifting frankincense that smelled of distant temples, a luxury of Persia meant for divine sons.
 I placed myrrh into the small hands of the child’s mother.
-They were so poor . . . a distracting thought that cheapened the entire moment.
+They were so poor, I thought . . . a distracting moment that cheapened the entire scene.

 Day 231